scoknig/personal-site/content/about/index.md

 I spend my days working in complex systems and my spare time trying to simplify them — which could mean refining workflows, spending time outdoors, or studying ideas that have endured longer than any software ever will.

 This site is where I write about what I'm building, learning, and anything else that strikes me.
-If you're interested in thoughtful work, small ventures, enduring ideas, I hope you will find something useful here.
+If you're interested in thoughtful work, small ventures, or enduring ideas, I hope you will find something useful here.

 ## Work